andyL89/anagrams_and_antigrams/README.md

 * * *

 ## Description
-This is an application for learning TDD with ruby while attending Epicodus coding school.
+This is an application for finding whether or not inputted words and phrases are anagrams.
+If the words/ phrases have the same exact letters(case-insensitive; not counting spaces or special characters) they are anagrams.
+If the words/ phrases contain zero matching letters, they are 'antigrams'.
 * * *

 ## Technologies used